System Filedrops

 Any message and file that is uploaded here will be automatically delivered to john.doe@company.com, as configured in the Filedrop configuration above.
 Please note a couple of things:

 - This is completely anonymized.
 There's no way for the end user to know who will eventually receive the files.
-Perfect for when Burns wants to hand this over to Smithers, he can then just change the owner of the Filedrop (the receiving user field in the configuration section) and still keep the URL the same and no one would ever know.
+If the recipient wants to hand this over to a colleague, they can just change the owner of the Filedrop (the receiving user field in the configuration section) and still keep the URL the same and no one would ever know.

 - An alternative would also be to add a CC of the message to someone else.
 Then both recipients would get the message and both could receive download the files.

-- The permission is set to: Only specified recipients and local users, this means that Burns could forward the email he gets when someone uploads something to anyone else inside the company and they would also be able to download the files sent.
+- The permission is set to: Only specified recipients and local users, this means that the recipient could forward the email they get when someone uploads something to anyone else inside the company and they would also be able to download the files sent.

 This type of system Filedrop is perfect for those organisation wide functions such as print jobs, for tender responses, for help desk and support issues and so on.
 In the next section, we'll look at User Filedrops.